Shows

 Rating Guide

 This venue features a casual selection of shows and industry names that residents considered rating.
 Being listed is not a recommendation in itself.
 Shows and names that advance the cabbalist or another underhanded agenda are not usually considered.
-With exceptions, these include most of the larger productions and promoted names, especially from the US and from recent decades, which Raye-Shows recommends avoiding or, at least, not financing.
+With exceptions, these include most of the larger productions and promoted names, especially from the US and from more recent decades, which Raye-Shows recommends avoiding or, at least, not financing.

 The maximum rating score is 10 and the minimum is -5, as the rating (upper bar) and the rating (mid bar) range from 0 to 5, and the rating (lower bar) ranges from Yes (blank) to -5.